Otis (song): Music video

 The music video was directed by Spike Jonze and was filmed in Downey, California, USA.
 Pitchfork Media reported that "Jay-Z and Kanye West are doing something big for the video for Otis."
-The video, featuring a cameo by Aziz Ansari, was released on Thursday, August 11, 2011, on MTV and affiliated networks at 8:56 pm ET/PT with an encore showing at 11:00 pm ET/PT on MTV2.
-The video was uploaded on music video site VEVO on the same day.
+The video, featuring a cameo by Aziz Ansari, was released on August 11, 2011, on MTV and affiliated networks at 8:56 pm ET/PT with an encore showing at 11:00 pm ET/PT on MTV2.
+The video was uploaded on the music video site VEVO on the same day.

 The video primarily shows West and Jay-Z destroying and then customizing a Maybach 57 and then racing around an industrial lot in it (with no doors or windows), while four models smile and laugh from the backseat.
 The "dynamic duo take a saber saw to a glistening new Maybach and turn it into a tricked-out 'Thunderdome' cruiser, then do doughnuts in a parking lot with a gaggle of models packed in the back."
 The video "eschews the narrative spazzouts and stoner-boggling tricks of previous Jonze videos" preferring instead to "luxuriate in the icon status of its two principals.
 We get fireworks, fist bumps, a fast car, and general larger-than-life camaraderie rather than, say, guys on fire running in slow-motion.
 It's like The Expendables, if that movie only starred two guys, and both of them were rappers who didn't do any onscreen fighting."
-The car was put up for auction, and the proceeds donated toward the East African Drought Disaster.
-However, the car only fetched $60,000 at auction, despite its $350,000 retail price and $100,000-$150,000 evaluation before the auction.
+The car was put up for auction, and the proceeds were donated toward the East African Drought Disaster.
+The car sold for $60,000 at auction, despite its $350,000 retail price and $100,000–$150,000 evaluation before the auction.

 The music video won Video of the Year at the 2012 BET Awards.
 Pitchfork Media named the video amongst the best of the year.
 In 2019, Billboard named the video as the fourth best music video 2010s.

+The music video was also referenced by Young Thug and Future in their music video for the single Money on Money for Thug's 2025 studio album UY Scuti, With both rappers driving a similarly modified Lamborghini Urus, Kanye praised the video during a livestream, Saying that it made him "almost miss the Watch The Throne days", Referring to his current feud with Jay Z.

 Live performances

-On August 28, 2011, Jay-Z & Kanye West performed the song for the first time at the 2011 MTV Video Music Awards.
+On August 28, 2011, Jay-Z and Kanye West performed the song for the first time at the 2011 MTV Video Music Awards.
 The two rappers marched down the runway with "flames erupting in the background."
 The song was performed at all stops of their 2011–12 Watch the Throne Tour, generally as one of the opening tracks.
 It was performed "with a Givenchy-designed American flag flashing on the stage's main screen."
 During Jay-Z's setlist at the 2012 Radio 1's Big Weekend festival, West joined Jay-Z to perform "Otis" and other Watch the Throne hits like "Niggas in Paris" and "No Church in the Wild".